Jake-perl/perl/Functions/strings/readme.txt

-# strings
+# Strings
-Functions used in strings.
+functions used in/for strings